antonia-white/deilen/README.md

   - the typography for the text throughout the website is [Work Sans](https://fonts.google.com/specimen/Work+Sans).
 This font was designed by Wei Huang and is optimised for on-screen text usage at medium-sizes (14px-48px).
 Overall, features are simplified and optimised for screen resolutions; for example, diacritic marks are larger than how they would be in print.
 This font is loosely based on early Grotesques and, in my opinion, gives the website a crisp feel.
   - The typography for the brand logo and page titles is font-family [Corben](https://fonts.google.com/specimen/Corben).
 Which was designed by Vernon Adams Corben as a simple web friendly display font with ample curves and ligatures.
 Corben is designed to be easy on the eye with a touch of classic display lettering.
 For me, Corben gives the logo and headers a classic, sophisticated feel.
 - Accessibility
+  The website was designed with accessibility in mind,
   <!-- TODO: I removed altering font size on hover after consultation as it causes vertical displacement -->

 ***